rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 See 'docker run --help'.
    </pre>

-   If the image specified is not found, Docker gets it for you:
+   If the image specified is not found, Docker gets it for you from the default registry:

    <pre>
 Unable to find image 'hello-world:latest' locally